 How Are Lice Different in Dogs and Humans?

-Whilst the symptoms are the same, the implications are very different.
+While the symptoms are the same, the implications are very different.
 Before you consider rehoming the dog, know that it's not possible for your pooch to be the cause of an outbreak of head lice that's now swept through the whole school.

 The biggest difference is that dogs have their own species of lice, just as people do.
 So your kids won't infect the dog, and the dog won't infect the child.
 They can sit and scratch together, safe in the knowledge that each will stick with their own bugs.
-What a comforting thought that is!

 Miss X had purchased a puppy from a dubious breeder.
 The pup was in poor condition but she felt sorry for the youngster and bought it anyway.
 She took the puppy for a vet checkup.
 To her horror not only was the pup rife with lice, but he was anemic to boot.